tidbyt/pixlet/doc/widgets.md

 ## Marquee
-Marquee scrolls its child horizontally.
+Marquee scrolls its child horizontally or vertically.

+The `scroll_direction` will be 'horizontal' and will scroll from right to left if left empty, if specified as 'vertical' the Marquee will scroll from bottom to top.

-The height of the Marquee will be that of its child, but its `width` must be specified explicitly.
+In horizontal mode the height of the Marquee will be that of its child, but its `width` must be specified explicitly.
+In vertical mode the width will be that of its child but the `height` must be specified explicitly.

 If the child's width fits fully, it will not scroll.
-Otherwise, it will be scrolled right to left.

 The `offset_start` and `offset_end` parameters control the position of the child in the beginning and the end of the animation.